 - Over half the time, SI joint problems are related to a specific event, often an injury from accidents or an event such as pregnancy.
 In addition to pregnancy, women may be at increased risk for sacroiliac joint problems because of their broader pelvises, the greater curve of their lumbar spines.

 - Other potential causes of SI joint problems include history of trauma, such as occupational lifting.

 The SI joint is often missed as a low back pain generator because it is difficult to diagnose.
 The most significant indication is specific location of pain below the lumbar spine.In addition:

 - It's common for SI joint problems to feel like spinal disc pain, so SI joint disorders may not get diagnosed if your clinician is not evaluating your SI joint

 - SI joint problems can occur in conjunction with other non-SI joint spinal problems, such as herniated disc, degenerative disc disease, osteoarthritis, or sciatica

 - Patients who are still in pain after lumbar spine surgery may have actually had an SI joint problem instead of or in addition to another spinal problem

 - Patients who have had prior lumbar spine surgery may develop issues with their SI joint.
-According to scientific data, it's common for pain from the SI joint to mimic disc or lower back pain.2
+According to scientific data, it's common for pain from the SI joint to feel like disc or lower back pain.2

 These diagnostic challenges make it important for patients to bring up the possibility of SI joint problems with their physicians and their other health care providers.

 1Cohen, Steven P. Sacroiliac Joint Pain: A Comprehensive Review of Anatomy, Diagnosis, and Treatment.
 Anesth Analg 2005; 101:1440-1453.